DataDog/build-plugins/MIGRATIONS.md

 ## v1 to v2

-This is a major rewrite of the whole project.
+This is a major rewrite of the whole project.<br/>
 In short, we are now publishing each plugin individually.

 ### Dependencies

-We changed the name of the packages we publish.
+We changed the name of the packages we publish.<br/>
 No more generic `@datadog/build-plugin` packages, but instead one package per bundler.

 ```diff